Historypin/shiftedstorage/README.md

 * The data in the storage cluster is only as stable as the people and organizations that are helping host it.
 * Participants in the cluster can potentially access and delete data that does not belong to them.
-* Unlike polished big-tech storage platforms (e.g. Google Drive, Box, etc) there are usability challenges to adding and removing content from the storage cluster.
+* Unlike polished "big-tech" storage platforms (e.g. Google Drive, Box, etc) there are usability challenges to adding and removing content from the storage cluster.
 * The IPFS and Tailscale software being used is open source, but the people maintaining it may change their minds, and focus on other things.
 * Tailscale makes establishing a virtual private mesh network easy using the open source Wireguard software and some of their own open source code and infrastructure.
 However, Tailscale are a company and could decide to change how they do things at any time.
 * Tailscale doesn't have access to any of the stored data, but they do know the network topology of the IPFS cluster, and could be issued a subpoena in some jurisdictions that forces them to share who is a member of the network.
 Read more about this [here](https://tailscale.com/blog/tailscale-privacy-anonymity).

+In short, shiftedstorage doesn't solve the Governance Problem.
+You have to decide who is in your trusted network, and everyone in your network needs to decide what your values are, and specifically what norms are around deleting content, and growing the network.

 ## Install